ubernostrum/webcolors/docs/contents.rst

    :param str spec: The specification from which to draw the list of color
       names.
 Default is :data:`CSS3`.
    :rtype: :data:`six.text_type`
-   :raises ValueError: when the given color has no name in the given spec.
+   :raises ValueError: when the given color has no name in the given
+      spec, or when the supplied hex value is invalid.

 .. function:: hex_to_rgb(hex_value)